aleino/peloton/frontend/CODE_STYLE.md

 ## Maps

 - Use `react-map-gl` for Mapbox integration.
+Most map components can be imported from `react-map-gl/mapbox-gl`.
 - Use `Source` and `Layer` components from `react-map-gl` to add data